 Who appoints the Board?
 The Board is appointed by Council.

 How does the Board carry out its responsibilities?
-The Board has a number of committees.
+The Board meets at least six times a year and has sub-committees.
 Further information about these may be found in our annual reports.

 Who appoints the CEO?
 The Board is responsible for appointing the CEO.